e2vinodj/Claim_Terminations/chapter1.md

 test_function("select", args = c("ctr_data", "TQ_Status", "Cov_Type_Bucket", "Terminations"),
               index=3,
-              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified, all the 3 column names as in the table?", incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'TQ_Status'?",
+              not_called_msg = "Have you used the function to select the columns?", args_not_specified = c("Have you specified the table name correctly in the function?", "Have you specified the column 'TQ_Status'?",
+                                "Have you specified the column 'Cov_Type_Bucket'?",
+                                "Have you specified the column 'Terminations'?"
+                                 ),
+              incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'TQ_Status'?",
                                 "Have you specified the column 'Cov_Type_Bucket'?",